 Onboard memory means the device itself contains its programming/settings.
 Once you set it up (i.e. at home), it’ll be plug-and-play on any workstation without needing to install drivers or other software.
 This is usually very helpful when working at hospitals.

-Alternatives: If you’re looking for an inexpensive option with an insane number of buttons and don’t care about verticality, you might try the UtechSmart VenusPro (a wireless 12-thumb button mouse similar to the G600 with good onboard memory that I used for several months).
+Alternative: If you’re looking for an inexpensive option with an insane number of buttons, you might try the UtechSmart VenusPro (a wireless 12-thumb button mouse similar to the G600 with good onboard memory that I used for several months).
 I personally found it a bit challenging to get the numerous thumb options into muscle memory, particularly since I bounce between multiple PACS setups.

 Again, some of the common Logitech options above (G502, G600, G604) also have onboard memory for key mapping, though the more robust (and usually less important) macro functionality will only work with the GHub software running.
-Of these, I would personally choose the G604 Lightspeed.
+Again, of these, I would personally choose the G604 Lightspeed.

 Note: To clarify, onboard memory just makes you immune to your IT department’s restrictions and makes your device plug and play on any workstation.
 I personally use the Zelotes every shift at the hospital (pro/con: it’s wired, so nothing to lose).